Benh83/payments-shock-counterfactuals/README.md

 too convenient to trust, which is why the dashboard exposes the elasticity as a slider and shows you what has to be true for the war to carry the decline instead.

+As even the end of this relatively short dataset shows, Russian e-commerce slowly moved up.
+The Mir card system continued its gradual rollout, and in the last few years Russia has created an autarkic financial technology system.
+Long before the Ukraine war, they had been preparing for financial independence from the west, and the war gave them the push that made it necessary.

 ---